katsant/katsant/README.md

 -Especially interested in digital forensics and unraveling how incidents happen

+- Obsessed with OSINT at the moment

 -Big fan of Darknet Diaries and Digital Forensics Now

+- Love and support organizations like Operation Safe Escape and Trace Labs
 <!---
 santakat/santakat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.